Main Grants

-We welcome applications from eligible charities working in one or more of our 3 areas:
+We welcome applications from eligible charities working in the following areas:

 Community projects